Conduct of Students

 The Judicial System

 The Penn State Judicial System is a means of implementing adjudication procedures for students accused of violations of the University Code of Conduct.
 Disciplinary procedures are implemented on the University campus where an infraction has occurred regardless of where the concerned student or students may be attending classes in the University system.
 It is the responsibility of students visiting any other University campus to be cognizant of the rules and regulations that are pertinent to that campus.
-Disciplinary action at Penn State Wilkes-Barre is handled by Kathie Flanagan-Herstek, Director of Student Programs and Services, 675-9225, Hayfield House 101A.
+Disciplinary action at Penn State Wilkes-Barre is handled by Wanda Ochei, Director of Student Services and Engagement, 675-9225, Hayfield House 101A.

-For Penn State University academic policies, see Academic Policies, Rules & Procedures for Students, and view the statement on Academic Integrity.
+For Penn State University academic policies, see Academic Policies and Rules for Undergraduate Students, and view the statement on Academic Integrity.

 Smoking/Tobacco Use Policies